Bernie Parent: Playing career

 The following year, he again posted 12 shutouts while having a 2.03 GAA and a .918 save percentage.
 He won another Vezina Trophy, another first-team all-star selection and a second Conn Smythe Trophy and Stanley Cup while finishing fourth in the Hart Trophy voting.
 His 1975 playoff performance was even more impressive than the previous year as he had 4 shutouts (versus 2 the previous year) with a 1.89 GAA (versus 2.02).
-In both championship playoff runs, Parent shut out the opposition in the deciding sixth game of the Stanley Cup Finals defeating the Boston Bruins 1–0 in 1974 and the Buffalo Sabres 2–0 in 1975.
+In both championship playoff runs, Parent shut out the opposition in the deciding sixth game of the Stanley Cup Final defeating the Boston Bruins 1–0 in 1974 and the Buffalo Sabres 2–0 in 1975.
 "Only the Lord saves more than Bernie Parent" became a catch-phrase and bumper sticker in Philadelphia in those years.

 As the Flyers prepared a run at the championship for a third consecutive year, Parent was sidelined by a pre-season neck injury requiring surgery and he appeared in only 11 games in 1975–76.
 Parent had pinched a nerve in his neck causing radiating pain.
 Doctors removed a disk and a section of bone hoping to alleviate the symptoms but Parent suffered from continued pain in his neck throughout the rest of his career.
 He returned to the lineup late in the season but he was inconsistent and could not regain the starting job from netminder Wayne Stephenson.
-Without Parent's Conn Smythe level performance that year, the Flyers fell in the Stanley Cup finals in four straight games to the Montreal Canadiens.
+Without Parent's Conn Smythe level performance that year, the Flyers fell in the Stanley Cup Final in four straight games to the Montreal Canadiens.

 Over the next three seasons, he experienced difficulties at times.
 Hockey was changing from a defense-oriented game to one that favored high scoring.
 Snipers like Mike Bossy, Guy Lafleur and Marcel Dionne were becoming major stars and dominating play.
 Plante, although in retirement, continued to have a strong influence on Parent's career.
 Parent, like Plante, was a stand-up type goalie.
 At one point Parent was playing poorly and considering retirement.
 Plante watched him practice in Philadelphia for two days, then told Parent exactly what he was doing wrong: sitting back on his heels, backing into his crease and losing concentration.
 Parent heeded Plante's advice and returned to form.